mauricelambert/PythonToolsKit/README.md

      - Group data by values
  - RecursionDebug: Help you to debug RecursionError
  - OrdDict: A fast and powerful *Ordered Dict*
+ - Characters: Returns integers, string (latin-1), binary and hexadecimal from integers, string (latin-1), binary or hexadecimal

 ## Requirements